Data-Driven analysis|Email|Lead Engagement|Lead Generation|Lead Nurturing|Marketing|Sales

 Engagement

 Has this account not only engaged with relevant third-party pages, but with your site or social media profiles?
 A solid first-party data vendor will be able to track and show you individual actions.
-Use that information to increase their lead score. track actions The more specific the data points used to calculate a lead score, the more accurate and useful the lead score will be.
+Use that information to increase their lead score.
+The more specific the data points used to calculate a lead score, the more accurate and useful the lead score will be.
 This will help weed out accounts that aren’t the right fit or are researching topics without having any intent to buy a product or service.

 When Intent Data Isn’t Enough